Fluctuations of the front in a one-dimensional model for the spread of an infection: Formal construction of the single-rate process

 Informally, $\F^R_t$ contains the information relative to the trajectories of particles that are red at time $t$, up to time $t$.
-If $T$ is a non-negative random variable on $(\Omega, \F)$, we also define\footnote{Formally, $\F^R_T$ is generated by all the random variables of the form where $k \in \Z$, $0 \leq a < b \leq 1$, and $s \in \R$.}
+If $T$ is a nonnegative random variable on $(\Omega, \F)$, we also define\footnote{Formally, $\F^R_T$ is generated by all the random variables of the form